vipickering/vincentp/README.md

 ## Running

-Launch the [pleeease](http://pleeease.io/) watch in one window from the root.
+Launch the [pleeease](http://pleeease.io/) watch in one terminal window from the root of the project.

 ```
 pleeease watch
 ```

-And in a separate window run jekyll
+In another terminal window run jekyll in the dev setup.
+Drafts are enabled and watching for changes is activated.

 ```
-jekyll serve --watch
+npm run dev
 ```

 ## Deploy

-This should happen automatically when the master branch is pushed to Github.
-If you want to manually see the live HTTPS URLs to error check, run:
+This website uses Netlify to host, and should happen automatically when the master branch is pushed to Github.

+If you want to manually see the live compiled site with HTTPS URLs to error check, run:

 ```
 jekyll build